1995parham/koochooloo/README.md

 ### Configuration

 The main part of each application is its configuration.
 There are many ways for having configuration in the project from configuration file to environment variables.
-[koanf](https://github.com/knadh/koanf) has all of them.
+[Koanf](https://github.com/knadh/koanf) has all of them in a one beautiful package.
 The main points here are:

 - Having a defined and typed structure for configuration
 - Don't use global configuration. each module has its configuration defined in `config` module and it will pass to it in its initiation.